 I'm not sure of the guide brand, but there's two stainless-framed stripping guides and of course the standard chrome snakes.
 The only thing I wasn't too fond of here was the tip top...it's small!

-The Lago sports a medium-fast action that is extremely user-friendly at all distances.
+The Lago sports a medium-fast action that is very user-friendly at all distances.
 In close, I found the rod to be forgiving enough to eliminate any numb or dead feeling that some faster rods can sometimes display.
-Casting at mid-range was done with ease and tight loops came with little effort and just a modest casting tempo.
-Being a 10-foot rod really helps in the distance department, and the Lago will throw a long line when needed.
-I snuck out to an open grassy area one day and was able to shoot the entire fly line with some effort.
-If blindfolded I wouldn't mistaken this rod for a high-end one, but it offers very smooth well-rounded performance appropriate of its price range.
+The action performed very well at mid-range and I could create some nice, tight loops with minimal effort and just a modest casting tempo.
+Being a 10-foot rod really helps in the distance department, and the Lago will throw a long line when pushed.
+I snuck out to an open grassy area one day and was able to shoot the entire fly line out of the guides, but a faster and crisper action of course is more appropriate here.
+If blindfolded I wouldn't mistaken this rod for a high-end one, but it does offer very smooth well-rounded performance appropriate of its price range.

-Registering approximately 4.16 ounces on my scale, the rod does carry some extra heft.
-The swing weight of the rod while casting is certainly noticeable to someone like me who generally fishes pricier 9-footers, but it's at a level I can live with.
+Registering approximately 4.16 ounces on my scale, this long rod doesn't feel especially lightweight in hand.
+The higher swing weight of the rod while casting is certainly noticeable to someone like me who generally fishes pricier 9-footers, but it's at a level I can live with.
 However, if you're really looking for the lightest possible feel you might try stepping up to ECHO's Stillwater series.
 Without having thrown one, the same 10-foot 6-weight in that series is advertised at almost a full ounce lighter.

 I had to watch it a bit when casting around some of the trees that line parts of my local lakes, but otherwise I found the extra length of the Lago to be very helpful.
 Not only does it make distance casting easier, but it was great for general line control duties, reaching over nearshore weedlines, and keeping my backcast high enough to clear hazards.
 If you float tube or fish big rivers where you need to cover a lot of water and reach distant holding water, the Lago is a nice affordable option.